barklund/mortenbarklund.com/content/blog/3-examples-that-even-google-cannot-do-accessibility-right/index.md

 1. The tabs section of WAI-ARIA does not describe the interaction of closing the currently active tab panel.
 Re-activating the active tab should just do nothing.
 However, given that the specification also allows for multiple tabs to be open at the same time, zero tabs open could be considered a legal configuration – albeit unusual.
 1. The `aria-controls` property is missing from all the tab buttons - thus leaving assistive technologies without information about what the tab actually controls.
 1. Tabs should auto-select when receiving focus in such a simple tab panel setup as this one.
 The [recommendation in WAI-ARIA](https://www.w3.org/TR/wai-aria-practices/#issue-container-generatedID-25) is that tabs auto-select when receiving focus (_"selection follows focus"_) unless expensive calculation or external load is involved.
 In this instance, the information is already available and there's no reason not to switch tabs as soon as a tab receives focus (by pressing arrow keys, **not** the tab key).
 This could be excused in this instance though, as the tab panels actually live inside another iframe, but the content for all of them is preloaded anyway.
 1. `aria-activedescendant` is used to highlight which tab has "visual focus" (the focus that can be navigated using arrow keys), however that is not necessary according to specification.
-It's superfluous information - the focussed tab can be deduced from it having `tabindex="0"` and the active tab(s) from having `aria-selected="true"` (which is recommended above to be the same thing).
+It's superfluous information - the focused tab can be deduced from it having `tabindex="0"` and the active tab(s) from having `aria-selected="true"` (which is recommended above to be the same thing).

 ### How can this be fixed?